 The Rancho Santiago Community College District owns and operates a variety of information resources, including hardware, software, and Internet access.
-These information resources are provided solely for the use of RSCCD students, faculty, and staff in support of the education, research, academic development, and public service programs of RSCCD.
+These information resources are provided solely for the use of RSCCD students, faculty, and staff (and employees rather than faculty/ staff?) in support of the education, research, academic development, and public service programs of RSCCD.